The Effective Catechetical Leader series

 An Interview About Prayer with Author Jane Knuth

-Our online book club starts on Monday!
-As we get ready to read together The Prayer List by Jane Knuth, I asked Jane to share more about prayer and the book with us.
+Joe Paprocki, D.Min., interviewed author Jane Knuth about prayer and her book, The Prayer List.
 Joe Paprocki: When you inherited your family prayer list, your first reaction was, “Uh-oh.”
 Tell us more about that reaction.
 Jane Knuth: Frankly, it looked like a lot of work to me.
-Aunt Kay spent hours each day praying for people, and […]
+Aunt Kay spent hours each day praying for people, and I didn’t want to invest that much time in it.
+I was busy!
+I didn’t have time to […]

 Newsworthy